Srideep-Adak/DataSense-AI/README.md

 Create a bar chart showing the top 10 countries by revenue.
 ```

-DataSense generates the required visualization code and displays the resulting chart.
+DataSense-AI generates the required visualization code and displays the resulting chart.

 **Supported visualizations include:**